gmboowa/rMAP-2.0/README.md

 ### 4) Cromwell fails to start

-Confirm your `cromwell.jar` is accessible and not corrupted:
+Confirm your `cromwell.jar` is accessible & not corrupted:

 ```bash
 ls -lh cromwell-<version>.jar